Friday, December 29, 2006

 , James and Suzanne Pool did an excellent job of chronicling the events that led the Thule Society to stop fantasizing and start acting.
 One particular chain of events began in 1919, when communists had won a number of elections in Bavaria.
 Caught up in the apparent revolution, some of them raided the regional Thule headquarters in Munich and held everyone inside hostage.
 Lavish supporters of the Free Corps

-, the limited army allowed Germany by the Versailles Treaty, the Thulists pressed troops into service to rescue their comrades; but way too late.
+, an anti-communist militia network comprised mostly of embittered World War I veterans, the Thulists pressed troops into service to rescue their comrades; but way too late.
 The communists marched their captives down to Luitpold Hochschule

 , lined them up against the wall, and shot them.
 Of the seven killed, four were titled aristocrats among them Countess Helia von Westarp and Prince Gustave von Thurn und Taxis.